tari/83pa28d/lesson/day12.md

 `_RunIndicOff`
 :    Deactivates the Run Indicator.

-And, if you want, it's opposite.
+And, if you want, its opposite.

 `_RunIndicOn`
 :    Activates the Run Indicator.